-Hopefully you’ll never see crazy drops in traffic like the graph below – but if you do, here are some quick tips for using analytics to find why traffic dropped.
+Hopefully you’ll never see crazy drops in traffic like the graph above – but if you do, here are some quick tips for using analytics to find why traffic dropped.

 1. Characterize the Traffic Drop